hashroot/thewisenerd.github.com/_posts/2015-12-28-caesar-cipher.md

 It is important to note one of the pitfalls being mentioned in the same page.

-When the result of the modulo operation takes the sign of the dividend, some suprising mistakes may occour.
+When the result of the modulo operation takes the sign of the dividend, some suprising mistakes may occur.
 One among them, is the testing for whether an integer is odd using the modulo operator.

 Run the below code, and you'll know immediately what I'm talking about.